Here’s who is on Time’s 2022 Person of the Year shortlist

 The U.S. Supreme Court overturned the nearly 50-year-old case precedent Roe v.
 Wade in June, enacting one of the most controversial rulings in the high court’s modern history.

-With abortion no longer protected under the Constitution, the ruling opened the door for about half of all states to severely restrict abortion access.
+With abortion no longer protected under the Constitution, the ruling opened the door for about half of the states to severely restrict abortion access.

 Justice Clarence Thomas was also among the most controversial figures in the news this year, after his wife was reportedly involved with the Trump administration’s efforts to overturn the 2020 election.